M4tt-/devops-demo/readme.md

 ### Jenkins

-There is a Jenkinsfile at the base of this repository that is 'standalone' - it doesn't operate on the other code herein, it is merely a demo file that takes advantage of triggers, sets environemtn variables, builds a CI pipeline, declares some functions, etc.
+There is a ``Jenkinsfile`` at the base of this repository that is 'standalone' - it doesn't actually operate on the other code herein, it is merely a demo file that showcases various things you can do:

+- Trigger on some web hook (e.g., pull request)
+- Checkout code
+- Test code
+- Lint code
+- Build + Push Docker image
+- Send an email with build status

+These steps are put into stages that can realize a CI pipeline.

 ## Author